noiseprotocol/noise_spec/noise.md

  1) The prologue data is returned via some callback.
-The caller can examine the prologue data to see if the message is requesting different processing (e.g., requesting a different ciphersuite or protocol - however the details of this negotation is out of scope).
+The caller can examine the prologue data to see if the message is requesting different processing (e.g., requesting a different ciphersuite or protocol - the details of this negotation is out of scope).

  2) The descriptor is processed sequentially, as described above.